 Learning and behavioural issues in DMD/BMD

-This EU-funded project connecting 19 partners aims to address a crucial aspect of Duchenne Muscular Dystrophy and Becker Muscular Dystrophy that was already recognised in 1861, when Duchenne de Boulogne first described the neuromuscular condition.
+This EU-funded project connecting 19 partners aims to address learning and behavioral issues in Duchenne Muscular Dystrophy and Becker Muscular Dystrophy.
+This aspect was already recognized in 1861, when Duchenne de Boulogne first described the neuromuscular condition.

 Brain involvement received less attention

-However, in the last few decades, most of the efforts have focused on improving outcomes related to muscle weakness, whilst brain involvement has received less attention.
-The BIND project is the first project of this scale to improve characterisation of brain involvement in DMD and BMD, a previously overlooked field.
+However, in the last few decades, most of the efforts have focused on improving outcomes related to muscle weakness.
+Brain involvement received less attention.
+The BIND project is the first project of this scale to improve characterization of brain involvement in DMD and BMD, and analyze learning and behavioral issues.

 DDF is responsible for: